luafanti/arogcd-vault-plugin-example/README.md

 ```
 kubectl create ns argocd
 kubectl config set-context --current --namespace=argocd

+helm repo add argo https://argoproj.github.io/argo-helm
 helm install argo-cd argo/argo-cd
 ```

 #### Argo CD Vault Plugin installation

-You can install `argocd-vault-plugin` on two different ways.
+You can install `argocd-vault-plugin` on two different ways:

 * Installation via `argocd-cm` ConfigMap
 * Installation via a sidecar container

 Let's focus here on installation with `argocd-cm`
-To install plugin we need to create & update few Argo CD kubernetes resources create by Helm char.
+To install plugin we need to create & update few Argo kubernetes resources create by Helm chat.

 For `argocd-cm-installation/argocd-vault-plugin-credentials.yaml` you have to provide your Vault `approle` credentials and IP address of Vault instance in k8s.
 ```